longturn/freeciv21/docs/Modding/Tilesets/tutorial.rst

   Tutorial/01_intro.rst
   Tutorial/02_units.rst

-.. rubric:: A note on graphics software
+.. rubric:: A note on image editing

 If you create tilesets, you will likely also want to edit graphics.
 We are often asked which painting program we use.
 We believe that the program that will work best for you depends a lot on your workflow, so we